Shahadah-studs/Lay3d/README.md

 ### ⚠ Note : Sometimes the link may deactivate! every time i come back i activate it
 ## What Even Is This?

-Lay3d is a 3D first-person simulator where you do one thing and one thing only: **walk around and eat Lays chips**.
+Lay3d (Lays Chip Eating Simulator 3D) is a 3D first-person simulator where you do one thing and one thing only: **walk around and eat Lays chips**.
 That's it.
 That's the whole game.
 No plot.
 No missions.
 No sense.
 Just you, a virtual Lays bag, and the satisfying crunch of digital snacking.

 Someone threw out a ridiculous prompt to prove we don't use AI to code.
 We said yes.
 Here we are.